 Finally, in lieu of an audiobook, I am considering reading the entire book aloud as a series of podcasts available for purchase on this website.
 As of now, I plan to offer all 12 parts for $25 – or get one part free, then pay $3 for each of the remaining 11 parts.
 This is still in the planning stages, however, and it assumes no “official” audiobook is produced.

-For those unfamiliar with my book – four years in the making – here are the Table of Contents (with subheadings) and an excerpt from the Introduction:
+For those unfamiliar with my book – nearly five years in the making – here are the Table of Contents (with subheadings) and an excerpt from the Introduction:

 TABLE OF CONTENTS